MJML support

 #- MJML layouts require the

 <mjml>root tag.
-Layouts set to MJML mode must be valid MJML documents. - HTML partials cannot include MJML.
+Layouts set to MJML mode must be valid MJML documents. - Partials cannot include MJML.
 HTML partials must contain HTML only.
-When used in an MJML template, their content is wrapped in
+When used in an MJML template, their content is automatically wrapped in